SigmaHQ/sigma-specification/Sigma_1_0_2.md

 **Attribute**: date

-Date of creation of the rule.
+Creation date of the rule.
 Use the format YYYY/MM/DD

 ### Modified (optional)